apisec-inc/documentation/docs/SetupJiraTracker.md

+### **Setup Jira Issue Tracker**

+`Reading time 3 min`

 This document outlines the steps to setup your Atlassian Jira account with APIsec.

-### **Setup Jira Issue Tracker**

 The expectation is that you already have an account with JIRA or know how to set one up.
 You can find more information <a href="https://confluence.atlassian.com/jirakb/how-to-find-your-site-url-to-set-up-the-jira-data-center-and-server-mobile-app-954244798.html">here</a>.